There are several ways to build a successful presentation and create your own webinar slides.

 Determine Your Style

-You can also create PowerPoint slides full of information, with multiple bullet points on each slide.
+You can also create webinar slides full of information, with multiple bullet points on each slide.
 This type of presentation can stand on its own and is great for attendees of your webinar to download to review the information you have shared.
 However, if shared on other networks, it might eliminate the need for a person to actually watch your webinar.
-Regardless of how you create it, make sure when hosting a webinar that the PowerPoint slides are presented in a way that is going to communicate your point with clarity.
+Regardless of how you create it, when hosting a webinar, make sure that the slides are presented in a way that is going to communicate your point with clarity.
 Less is definitely more in this regard.

 Create an Outline